manikonda-rao/terminal_cli_agent/SECURITY.md

 ---

-*This security policy is effective as of [INSERT DATE] and will be reviewed annually or as needed.*
+*This security policy is effective as of 2025 and will be reviewed annually or as needed.*

 *For questions about this security policy, please contact [security@terminalcodingagent.com]*